 Photo of Il Cannone Guarnerius on exhibit at Palazzo Doria Tursi, Genova, Italy.
 Photo Attribution: Sailko [CC BY-SA 3.0 (https://creativecommons.org/licenses/by-sa/3.0)%5D

 THE CREMONESE STRADIVARIUS – made in 1715

 The Cremonese violin is one of Stradivari’s greatest masterpieces made during his Golden Period.
-The Cremonese was once owned by the famous violinist, Joseph Joashim.
+The Cremonese was once owned by the famous violinist, Joseph Joachim.
 It was returned permanently to the Italian city of Cremona in 1961.
-The choice of wood, pattern, arching, varnish, and sound is proof of Stradivari’s genius.
-The instrument has inspired some of the greatest makers in history and continues to be an inspiration today.
+The choice of wood, pattern, arching, varnish and sound is proof of Stradivari’s genius.
+This instrument has inspired some of the greatest makers in history and continues to be an inspiration today.
 The Cremonese is unique in the way it combines the sweetness and grandeur of a good Strad, while having the depth of a fine del Gesu.
 Body length 35.7cm., Upper Bout 16.8cm., Center Bout 11.2 cm, Lower Bout 20.75 cm.

 THE LADY BLUNT STRADIVARIUS – made in 1721